 For all aeromedical examinations, you can even visit us today!

-All professional and recreational pilots must be certified.
-Also other aviation personnel such as Cabin Crew and drone pilots can count on us.
+All professional and recreational pilots must be certified by an aeromedical examination.
+Also, other aviation personnel such as cabin crew and drone pilots can count on us.
 If you are approved after examination, you get your medical certificate the same day and you are cleared to fly again.